Craigacp/FEAST/README.md

 References for these algorithms are provided in the accompanying feast.bib file (in BibTeX format).

+FEAST works on discrete inputs, and all continuous values **must** be discretised before use with FEAST.
+In our experiments we've found that using 10 equal width bins is suitable for many problems, though this is data set size dependent.
+FEAST produces unreliable results when used with continuous inputs, runs slowly and uses much more memory than usual.
+The discrete inputs should have small cardinality, FEAST will treat values {1,10,100} the same way it treats {1,2,3} and the latter will be both faster and use less memory.

 MATLAB Example (using "data" as our feature matrix, and "labels" as the class label vector):

 ```